Fanael/rainbow-delimiters/README.markdown

 rainbow-delimiters.el:
 ======================

-Rainbow-delimiters is a "rainbow parentheses"-like Emacs mode for coloring parentheses, brackets, and braces according to their nested depth.
-It gives a visual reference for which delimiters match, and what statements are at the same depth - if several statements are at the same level, they will be the same color.
+RainbowDelimiters is a “rainbow parentheses”-like mode which highlights parentheses, brackets, and braces according to their depth.
+Each successive level is highlighted in a different color.
+This makes it easy to spot matching delimiters, orient yourself in the code, and tell which statements are at a given depth.

+Great care has been taken to make this mode FAST.
+You shouldn’t see any change in scrolling or editing speed when it’s on even when working in delimiter-rich languages like Clojure, Lisp and Scheme.

+You can customize the colors RainbowDelimiters uses.
+The default colors are intentionally subtle; they are unobtrusive enough to make the mode worth looking at even if you usually don’t like rainbow parentheses modes.

 This is the official github repository for rainbow-delimiters.
 It is made available so people can easily contribute to the mode.